Why Many Artist Newsletters Stink (and What To Do About It)

 4. The Number 9

-The above ideas are just stories intended to appeal to a variety of people with a variety of interests.
+These stories are intended to appeal to a wide swath of people with a variety of interests.
 If symbolism wasn’t your intent, be sure your readers understand this.

 You are discovering things about your art after you made it that add new layers of meaning.